 U.K. low-cost carrier EasyJet today will eliminate unassigned seating and adopt a system that charges passengers for preferred seats.
 Starting Nov.
 27, all EasyJet passengers will be allocated a seat, but if they want a specific seat in the single-class cabin, one near the front or the emergency rows (which have extra legroom) the airline will charge £3-12 (about $5-20) depending on the choice.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EasyJet Drops Unassigned Seating, Lists Fees For Favored Seats".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EasyJet Drops Unassigned Seating, Lists Fees For Favored Seats".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.